peterfarrar/principles-of-management-notes/notes_ch_11.md

 The _Family and Medical Leave Act_ protects an employee from being terminated if they need to take up to 12 weeks off within a one year span to address a family and/or medical issue.
 There are exceptions for smaller employers.

-The _National Labor Relations Act_ protects the rights of private-sector employees to organize, form unions, and collectivly bargin with employers.
+The _National Labor Relations Act_ protects the rights of private-sector employees to organize, form unions, and collectively bargin with employers.

 The _Worker Adjustment and Retraining Notification Act_ requires employers of 100 or more employees to provide sixty days notice ahead of large layoffs.
 This doesn't apply to most public employers.